SSpzcee/Asunder-PHB/phb/md/Genjutsu.md

 By their nature, it's hard to realize that one is suffering from the effects of a genjutsu technique.
 It's possible to be afflicted by a genjutsu that you know and use frequently, with obvious 'tells', and still mistake it for reality--such is the nature of delusions.

 All combat Genjutsu detail when the target realizes they’ve been trapped in a genjutsu (which has a maximum of the Genjutsu duration).
-The X, if applicable, is equal to the users genjutsu offense - the defenders genjutsu defense roll.
+This comes if the form of Realizes X IC.
+The X, if applicable, is equal to the users genjutsu offense \- the defenders genjutsu defense roll.
+Until the target realizes the genjutsu cannot be broken even by the methods below (though if it would have been broken the jutsu ends immediately once they realize).

 There are three ways to break free from most genjutsu:
+> Genjutsu Kai, the D\-rank Ninjutsu technique.
+>If you suffer a Wound of major or higher, all Direct Genjutsu on you end as your mind gets its act back together.
 > All Genjutsu end naturally, either by its duration expiring or its user no longer maintaining its upkeep.
-> Genjutsu Kai, the D-rank Ninjutsu technique.
-> If you suffer a Wound of major or higher, all Direct Genjutsu on you end as your mind gets its act back together.
+The duration begins after the target realizes they’ve been trapped.

 ## **E-rank**